It’s possible that email from your bank in your inbox could be real—or a phishing attempt.

-These days, that email from your bank in your inbox could be real—or a phishing attempt.
-Today’s thieves are busy impersonating legitimate businesses via email and websites in order to acquire your personal information like PINs, credit card or bank account numbers or Social Security number.
+Thieves sometimes impersonate legitimate businesses via email and websites to access your personal information.
+That information could include PINs, credit card or bank account numbers, or Social Security number.